-But old Borden, the conservative society and the old house are not the only reasons that instigate Lizzie, for behind these reasons lies a "whole culture" which condemns her as a middle-class "New England spinster at the end of the nineteenth century, to a pitifully circumscribed form of existence" (Gamble 160).
+But the old Borden, the conservative society and the old house are not the only reasons that instigate Lizzie, for behind these reasons lies a "whole culture" which condemns her as a middle-class "New England spinster at the end of the nineteenth century, to a pitifully circumscribed form of existence" (Gamble 160).
 Lizzie, at thirty is still referred to as a girl, who lives under her father's tutelage and in this light "she is [an] innocent Gothic maiden, with a sick twist" (Waite 39).
-Not only Lizzie is imprisoned in her father's cage, but in her "oppressive garments" of the Victorian past portrays her in Carter's formulation as a "prisoner of Victorian values, of Victorian material culture and of a particular Victorian patriarch, her father" ("The Fall" 104, 108, Schofield 95).
+Not only Lizzie is imprisoned in her father's cage, but her "oppressive garments" of the Victorian past portrays her in Carter's formulation as a "prisoner of Victorian values, of Victorian material culture and of a particular Victorian patriarch, her father" ("The Fall" 104; Schofield 95).
+Like the old Gothic heroine, Lizzie is like a prisoner, fighting her own battle all by herself.

 Unable to grow economically, emotionally, socially and sexually, Lizzie has no freedom at all.
 She cannot even choose the clothes with which she may clothe her body.
-Bereft of choices she constantly suffers under her layered oppressive feminine garments of frocks, petticoats, drawers, stocking, and a chemise of course, a corset since the Fall River society in which she lives believes it is "virtuous to be uncomfortable" (Zappel 11).
-In these garments of the past almost daily she performs her unending domestic chores with the donning of "a whalebone corset that took her viscera in a stern hand and squeezed them very tightly," and the very day she decides to act out her hidden forbidden desire, her body is oozing out menstrual blood.
-The uncontrollable outflow of unwanted blood that her body is expelling is hard time for Lizzie, and Carter highlights this natural process as an important evidence which was deliberately not discussed during the trial of Lizzie Borden but "[u]nlike the jury in the trial, [the author's] repetition demands the readers' engagement with the [female] body and all of its messiness" ("The Fall" 103, Zappell 10).
+Bereft of choices, she constantly suffers under her layered oppressive feminine garments of frocks, petticoats, drawers, stocking, and a chemise of course, a corset since the Fall River society in which she lives believes it is too good to be clothed in pain (Zappel 11).
+In these garments of the past, she performs almost daily her unending domestic chores with the donning of "a whalebone corset that took her viscera in a stern hand and squeezed them very tightly," and the very day she decides to act out her hidden forbidden desire, her body is oozing out menstrual blood.
+The uncontrollable outflow of unwanted blood that her body is expelling is hard time for Lizzie, and Carter highlights this natural process as an important evidence which was deliberately not discussed during the trial of Lizzie Borden but unlike "the jury in the trial, [the author's] repetition demands the reader's engagement with the [female] body and all of its messiness" ("The Fall" 103; Zappell 10).

-The fact that Lizzie lives in the Borden's Bluebeard Castle with Andrew and Abby Borden (stepmother) in the "privacy of her [mean house] bedroom," in which for her own delight [she] puts on a rich girl's pretty nightdress . . . because she is a rich girl too" is an evidence that she harbors a desire within her private self to live a sufficient life, but "dislike" she had for her father with regard to the financial friction and an unwanted stepmother was an open secret for the society around ("The Fall" 115).
-A day after Lizzie's death, on June 2, 1927, the newspapers, McClenagan writes, claimed: "[Lizzie's] life had not been so serene under the surface as it had seemed in the public view-- for her wealthy father had kept his home in the old business section of the city, in a house without conveniences, not even a bathtub."
-Ironically, Kent says "Lizzie 'had ambitions for more attractive living conditions'" and hence, was extremely unhappy in her present circumstances (qtd. in McClenagan 47).
+The fact that Lizzie lives in the Borden's Bluebeard Castle with Andrew and Abby Borden (stepmother) in the "privacy of her [mean house] bedroom," in which for her own delight she puts "on a rich girl's pretty nightdress . . . because she is a rich girl too" is an evidence that she harbors a desire within her private self to live a sufficient life, and the "dislike" she had for her father with regard to the financial friction and an unwanted stepmother were open secrets for the society around ("The Fall" 113).
+A day after Lizzie's death, on June 2, 1927, the newspapers, McClenagan writes, claimed: "[Lizzie's] life had not been so serene under the surface as it had seemed in the public view--for her wealthy father had kept his home in the old business section of the city, in a house without conveniences, not even a bathtub."
+Ironically, Kent says "Lizzie 'had ambitions for more attractive living conditions" and hence, was extremely unhappy in her present situation (qtd. in McClenagan 47).